Lab 10: t-tests

 3. Create a new R script and save it as lab-10-script.R.

 4. Add the following code to your R script and save the script.
-Upon save, you should see a message in the source prompting you to install the package.
+Upon save, you should see a message in the source prompting you to install the packages.
 Click “Install”.
 Then run the line of code.

-# load packages --------------------------------------------------------------
+# load packages ----------------------------------------------

 library(tidyverse)